Or Application Form & Curriculum Vitae to return to Student Services

 What makes society unequal?
 How do social characteristics such as class, race and gender affect our everyday life?
 Why do people commit crime?
 And why are certain people more likely to go through the criminal justice system?

-BA (Hons) Sociology with Criminology, validated by the University of Chester, will offer you the opportunity to study a range of sociological with criminological topics.
+BA (Hons) Sociology with Criminology, validated by the University of Chester, will offer you the opportunity to study a range of sociological and criminological topics.
 The course, which takes place over three years (full time), will develop your knowledge and understanding within the field of sociology and criminology.
 The degree is designed to explore a diverse range of topics within sociology and criminology that will interest all students who wish to explore the complexities of social life.
-Students will achieve factual and evidence-based knowledge, be introduced to legislative frameworks, developing research and theoretical perspectives that are relevant to the study of society and crime.
+Students will achieve factual and evidence-based knowledge, be introduced to legislative frameworks and develop research and theoretical perspectives that are relevant to the study of society and crime.

 Students will develop essential academic skills such as critical analysis, research skills and transferable employability skills that are desired by employers.
 In addition to this students on the BA Sociology with Criminology will have access to University of Chester resources and facilities such as the extensive library and online catalogues.

 The BA Sociology with Criminology degree is a three-year, full-time course based at Wirral Met College and awarded by the University of Chester.
 No prior knowledge is required of the subjects but applicants should have a strong interest in matters relating to society and crime as well as a strong work ethic to meet the demands of the course.
 The degree programme places a strong emphasis on independent study skills and so students will receive support with developing their academic skills in the first year in order to complete assessed work and to do so independently.
 The team will provide study skills sessions for all students in order to give you the core skills needed to do the course.
 Students will also have a personal tutor at each year of study to support them and offer information on support services at the college.

 Modules* that will be studied at each year of study are listed below.